jpbecotte/bridge-agreements/leads.md

 ## NT Contract Leads

 - Consider leading partner's suit except if you have a singleton in this suit.
+Do you know why the singleton is exception?
 - Choose your longuest unbid suit even if you have good cards in a short suit.
-- If partner is marked with strenght, make a passive lead.
+- If partner is marked with strength, make a passive lead.

 If partner is silent:

 - Sequences:
-  - A**K**Jx
+  - A**K**Jx   why lead k instead of A?
   - A**Q**Jx
   - A**J**T9
   - A**T**9x